AlphaForceBravo/FWB-FB-S/README.md

 * **Download:** Grab the latest `FishingBot.exe` from the **Releases** tab.
 * **One-Time Setup:** On your first launch, a **Requirements Wizard** will appear.
 You **MUST** install the **Tesseract OCR** and **Visual C++ Redistributable** using the clickable links provided to prevent the bot from crashing.
 * **Permissions:** Double-click the `.exe` to start.
-If the script does not function correctly, right-click and select **Run as Administrator**.
+The bot automatically requests **Administrator** privileges to ensure keystrokes properly reach the Roblox client.
 * **Monitor Selection:** Go to the **⚙ Bot Settings** tab and select the monitor where Roblox is running to ensure the bot captures the correct screen coordinates.
 * **Tesseract Link:** Click **Browse**, navigate to where you installed Tesseract (usually `C:\Program Files\Tesseract-OCR\tesseract.exe`), and click **Save**.
 * **Calibrate (F3):** Once in-game, fish until the minigame appears.
-Press **F3** and drag the red box over the minigame area, then click enter to save the box coordinates.
+Press **F3** and drag the red box over the minigame area, then press Enter to save the box coordinates.

-### Player Positioning
+### Player Positioning & Setup
-1. **Safety First:** Position yourself in a corner with walls on your left, right, and back to prevent being launched by chests.
+1. **The Corner Anchor:** Position yourself backed perfectly into a physical wall or corner.
+This is your "Anchor Point" which prevents the bot from drifting over time.
-2. **View:** Enter **First Person** and face towards eye level.
+2. **View:** Enter **First Person** and face your character towards the water, aim your mouse towards the middle of your left arm to guarantee that the bot will hear the splash while in the rain.
-3. **Audio:** Ensure your **Roblox volume is maxed** out.
-The bot listens for the splash.
+3. **Audio Routing:** The bot uses FFT Frequency subtraction to ignore rain.
+   > **⚠️ Important Audio Setup:** Because the bot listens for the splash, loud background apps like Discord or YouTube can trigger false catches.
+To prevent this, you have two options:
+   > 1. Keep your background media at a very low volume.
+   > 2. Use a Virtual Audio Cable to completely separate Roblox's audio (recommended if you want to listen to loud music or calls).
+Go to the **🔊 Audio** tab and select the specific device to route Roblox into.
+This isolates the game audio entirely!

 ---

-## 🖥️ The New Dashboard & Tools
+## 🖥️ The Dashboard & Tools

-The bot now features a sleek sidebar navigation system with several powerful new tools to help you optimize your catches and prevent ghost bites.
+The bot features a sleek sidebar navigation system with several powerful tools to help you optimize your catches and prevent ghost bites.

 ### 🔊 Live Audio Visualizer
 Found in the **Audio** tab.
-This opens a real-time visual meter showing exactly what the bot hears.
+This opens a real-time visual meter showing exactly what the bot's FFT analyzer hears.
-* **Green Bar:** Current volume level.
+* **Raw Bar:** Current total volume level.
-* **Red Line:** Your Minimum Volume Threshold (Noise Gate).
+* **Clean Bar:** The isolated "Splash" sound after the bot actively subtracts the live rain/ambient noise profile.
-* **Yellow Dashed Line:** Your Spike Ratio threshold (The exact volume needed to trigger a catch).
+* **Red Line:** Your Clean Threshold.
+The splash must cross this line to trigger a catch!

 ### 👁️ Live Vision Debugger
 Found on the **Dashboard**.
 This opens a live feed showing exactly what the bot sees.
-* **Red Box:** Where the bot is looking for the "Spooked" text.
+* **Red Box:** Where the bot is looking for the "Spooked" text (Top 35% of the screen).
 * **Green Box:** Where the bot is looking for the "Caught / Full" text.
 * **Blue Box:** Your calibrated minigame letter zone.

 ---

-## ⟳ Smart Anti-AFK & Movement
+## ⟳ Movement & Positioning (The Anchor System)

-The new anti-macro system added is no more after this update.
-Version 3.2.0 introduces a custom macro recording system.
+Because Roblox chests ragdoll your character, version 3.2.1 introduces the **Corner Anchor System** to maintain perfect 3D positioning.

-1. Go to the **⟳ Anti-AFK** tab and click **Record New Path**.
+1. Go to the **⟳ Movement & Pos** tab.
-2. Walk your character *away* from the water using W, A, S, D, and Space.
-3. Stop recording.
-4. When the bot detects the fish are "Spooked", it will play your recorded path, double-click to reset your cast radius, and **automatically reverse your exact keystrokes** to walk you back to your original fishing spot!
+2. Set your **Corner wall direction** (Left or Right).
+3. Press **F5** to record your **Ledge Path**, walking from your safe corner wall to the edge of the water.
+4. Press **F6** to record your **Wander Path**, walking away from the water for your Anti-AFK Spooked sequence.
+5. **How it works:** When you catch a chest, the bot waits for you to stand up, physically rams you backward into your corner wall to reset your 3D coordinates, walks your recorded Ledge Path back to the water, collects the chest, and continues fishing flawlessly!

 ---